jamesscottbrown/nvalt-files/README.md

 ### Cron

 [Cron](https://en.wikipedia.org/wiki/Cron) is a tool that runs jobs at scheduled times.
-To run `nvalt-index.rb`  every 20 minutes, open a terminal, run `crontab -e`, and add the following line
+To run `noteSync.sh`  every 20 minutes, open a terminal, run `crontab -e`, and add the following line

     */20    *       *       *       *       ~/code/backupScripts/noteSync.sh >> /dev/null